pianoviz/midi2hands/README.md

-The idea is that models are defined in separate files as well as configurations. utils.py contain all helper functions and is used by train.py.
+The idea is that models are defined in separate files as well as configurations. utils.py contain all helper functions and is used by train.py and eval.py.

-Configurations of the models are passed to train.py as .json files. eval.py is used in conjunction with a directory that holds the model to be evaluated.
+Configurations of the models are passed to train.py as .json files.
-Results, model weights and logs are stored results/.
+Results, model weights and logs from training are stored results/.
+The directory good_results/ contain the results that were used in the submitted project report.

+eval.py is used in conjunction with a directory that holds the model to be evaluated.

 Notebooks have been used to test and iterate and are not needed to rerun our results.